 Hometown: Algona, Iowa; Current city: Chicago

 I’m not sure if I can pinpoint exactly what it is that makes the Midwest great.
 It’s sort of like that saying about great art or pornography: hard to define, but you know it when you see it.
 This is usually when I am returning to the Midwest from somewhere else.
 You go to the west coast, or visit a foreign country, and when you land you feel a great weight lifted.
 A relief.
 And it’s all you can do to keep from kissing the tarmac.
 It’s that feeling I get when I cross the Mississippi River driving across US 20 into Dubuque from Illinois, the sailboats on the blue water, the rich blue sky with giant fluffy white clouds.
 It’s the kinetic tightening of my chest when I know, not just cognitively but spiritually, that I’m home.
 And we can forget the regional differences, the one-sided rivalry between Minnesota and Iowa, or whatever it is that Illinois seems to have against Michigan, or Ohio with everywhere, or what exactly is the proper phraseology for Pepsi (pop or soda, but never, ever Coke).
 We can forgive the high price of gas in Chicago, we can forgive the toll roads, we can forgive specific instances of high fructose corn syrup.
 Because we’re responsible for Bob Dylan.
 We’re responsible for Barack Obama, Ronald Reagan, LeBron James, and Michael Jordan.
 We’re responsible for Wilco.
 We’re responsible for Ira Glass.
 We’re responsible for Saddle Creek.
 The sky in Minnesota.
 Lakeshore Drive.
 One of the only states with same-sex marriage.
 We are unconditionally nice, we are non-confrontational, and we want to be friends with you.
+And if you are looking for alternative ways to make money, you might want to consider playing some fun and interactive sports betting games via totalwrc.

 Form the State that has Everything